|Location||401 East Broadway, Sydney|

 Work responsibilities require a standard 40 hours per week plus additional overtime as required fulfilling the duties associated with the position.

 Nova Scotia SPCA is an equal opportunity employer and welcomes all qualified applicants, regardless of gender, race, age, sexuality, or disability.
 SPCA provides a competitive salary and a rewarding work environment.
+Preference will be given to candidates who self-identify as African Nova Scotians, racially visible persons, persons with disabilities, Aboriginal persons and persons of the LGBTQ+ community.
+We encourage applicants to self-identify.
 Interested applicants are asked to submit their resume and cover letter indicating salary expectations to Elizabeth Murphy.

-Please quote “CB Operations Manager” in the subject heading in your email reply.
+Please quote “CB Operations Coordinator” in the subject heading in your email reply.

 As a part of our hiring process, we require applicants to complete behavioural and cognitive assessments – please follow this link to complete: